Where to Stay in Shanghai: Best Areas and Hotels (2026)

 - Book a hotel with river views if you want the classic Shanghai photo from your room.

-- The area is busy and noisy—choose People’s Square side if you prefer quieter nights.
+- The area is busy and noisy — choose the People's Square side if you prefer quieter nights.

-🌟Our Top Hotel Pick in Nanjing Road Area:
+Our Top Hotel Picks in Nanjing Road Area:

 - Shanghai Marriott Marquis City Centre — From $180/night

-- Why we love it: Located in the heart of the tourist area with easy access to The Bund
+- Why we love it: Located in the heart of the tourist area with easy access to The Bund, just a 5-minute walk from People's Square metro station

 - Best for: Business travelers and families wanting luxury amenities